GovTribe/api/README.md

 # GovTribe API

-**Note:** This feature is not yet available.
-We expect the GovTribe API to launch soon.

 This repository tracks issues for GovTribe's Integrated Government Contracting and Grant-Making Market Intelligence API.
 The API is built using [JSON:API](https://jsonapi.org/) and documented in [OpenAPI](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md).

 ## Documentation